Transient concurrence for copropagating entangled bosons and fermions

 with the initial condition at $t=0$,

-The above situation may be visualized as a quasi-monochromatic beam of particles of energy $E=\hbar^2 k^2/2m$ that moves along the $x$-axis whose motion is interrupted by a shutter situated at $x=0$.
-If at $t=0$ the shutter is opened instantaneously, the solution $\Psi(x,t)$ may be obtained in an exact analytical fashion, namely,
+The above situation may be visualized as a quasi-monochromatic particle beam of energy $E=\hbar^2 k^2/2m$ that moves along the $x$-axis whose motion is interrupted by a shutter situated at $x=0$.
+If at $t=0$ the shutter is opened instantaneously, the solution \( \Psi(x,t) \) may be obtained in an exact analytical fashion, namely,